Is sourdough good for you? Here are 6 reasons why it is

 This isn’t a coincidence.
 It contains both probiotic bacteria and prebiotics that feed your healthy gut bacteria.
 Both of those combine forces to make the loaf healthier for your digestive process.

 This type of bread is friendlier on your system than others – like white or even multi-grain.
 It’s also far better at regulating blood sugar levels over commercial alternatives.
-When consumed in the morning, it also works towards filling you up and suppressing your appetite for longer.
-This means you’re less likely to binge on other foods or snack when you don’t necessarily need to – something your weightloss journey will thank you for.
+When consumed in the morning, it also works towards filling you up and suppressing your appetite for longer, making sourdough bread less fattening than alternatives.
+This means you’re less likely to binge on other foods or snack when you don’t necessarily need to – something your weight loss journey will thank you for.

 Beyond Soughdough’s Health Benefits